 Green City R-1 provides an accredited preschool program for students ages 3-5.
-The enrollment will be between 10-20 students; dependent upon interested parties each year.
+Enrollment for the program is capped at 20 students.
 Selection into the program will be based on the birthdates of the interested children.
 Students closest to entering Kindergarten will be given preference when a selection process is required.